Wimpels

 In many Jewish communities in Germany and Eastern Europe, dating back a few hundred years, it was customary for a male baby to be swaddled in a wimpel during the brit milah.
 It was often constructed from a piece of clothing from a deceased family member.
 Additional panels were added over the years and then presented to the child on his or her bar/bat mitzvah and again at the auf ruf.
 In more religious traditions, a boy was given the wimpel at his upshernish (cutting of the hair at the age of 3.)
 The wimpel has made a comeback in recent years and is a wonderful gift to be treasured and passed down as an heirloom garment.

-These are examples of very old wimpels from a Jewish museum:
+These are examples of very old wimpels from a Jewish museum.
+Check this link from the Manges Museum of Jew Art to see some old wimpels:

 wimpel3